danshula/lab4/README.md

 1. This is cool super amazingly cool
 2. this is also cool
-3. this is superbly cool
+3. an important human bean